DannyBen/bashly-book/src/configuration/command.md

 [!badge String / Array of Strings]
 [!badge variant="warning" text="Subcommands Only"]

-!!!
-Note
-This command used to be called `short` in bashly < 0.8.0 !!!

 One or more additional optional names for this command.
 This can be used to create a shortcut for a command, or provide alternative names for it.